 Everyone desires white teeth for a pleasing and attractive smile, but which teeth whitening kits are right for you?
-According to the American Dental Association (ADA), wanting whiter teeth is the number one request dentists hear from their patients.
+In fact wanting whiter teeth is the number one request dentists across the globe hear from their patients.
 Flossing daily and brushing with a whitening toothpaste that contains peroxide, abrasives, and/or baking soda, can help you keep your teeth looking their whitest by helping to remove plaque and surface stains, and even stains below the surface.
 The first step should be to seek the advice of your dentist or dental hygienist, who are uniquely qualified to explain and recommend the right product and technique based on your teeth and dental history.
 When choosing a safe and effective teeth whitening method - whether over-the-counter or a dental office dispensed version – the ones recommended by your dental office should be your only choice.

 Dazzling to Dull